Constitutional Centre of Western Australia - 2018 free primary HASS programs

 This program concentrates on the difference and similarities between rules and laws.
 Students are engaged through fun activities to explore the reasons why rules and laws are important.

-Years 5 to 6: incursion and excursion options (60 minutes)
+Years 5: incursion and excursion options (60 minutes)

 Three Levels of Government

 This program focusses on the role and responsibilities of the three levels of government including shared roles.
 Students participate in a series of interactive activities to reinforce their knowledge of the three levels of government.